bgieschen/chocoboamigos/README.txt

 Part3Friends.csv (Not in the file) output.txt

-Part3Crack, when run, generates lists, for all the target private nodes, of their 8 connected public nodes.
+Part3Crack, when run, generates lists, for all the private nodes, of their 8 connected public nodes.
 This is needed for our attack method.
 This is written to the console, so we piped it to a text file, pubToPriv.txt